canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/wayland-kiosk.md

 ```

-We can ask snapcraft to set the environment variables to fix graphics by adding an `environment` entry for the command.
-For core18:
+We can ask snapcraft to set the environment variables to fix graphics by adding an `environment` entry for the command:

 ```